bmanturner/hex-dmc/README.md

 hex-dmc
 =======

-Find DMC thread color based on hex color.
-Useful for cross-stitching
+Finds closest DMC thread color based on hex color.
+Useful for cross-stitching.
+Would potentially serve well as a web app.